City-of-Turku/kerrokantasi-ui-turku/README.md

         /kerrokantasi-ui-turku
       ```
 2. In the `kerrokantasi-ui` project run `yarn add ../kerrokantasi-ui-turku`
+   1. Once the package has been added, a post-install script will attempt to copy `assets/js/tracker/matomo.js`
+   from `kerrokantasi-ui-turku` into `kerrokantasi-ui` `assets/js/tracker/matomo.js`.
+   The `kerrokantasi-ui` `tracker` folder is created if it doesn't exist and `tracker/matomo.js` is replaced if it already exists.
+   If this script doesn't work then the copy operations must be done manually.
 3. Edit files in `kerrokantasi-ui/node_modules/kerrokantasi-ui-turku` for changes to be reflected